gradle/declarative-samples-java-app/README.md

 # declarative-samples-java-app
-A sample Java application written in the Declarative Gradle DSL, using the prototype Declarative Java `javaApplication` Software Type defined in the `org.gradle.experimental.jvm-ecosystem` ecosystem plugin.
+A sample Java application written in the Declarative Gradle DSL, using the prototype Declarative Gradle `javaApplication` Software Type defined in the `org.gradle.experimental.jvm-ecosystem` ecosystem plugin.

 ## Building and Running